oakes/odoyle-rules/README.md

   (atom (reduce o/add-rule (o/->session) rules)))
 ```

 The most important part of a rule is the `:what` block, which specifies what tuples must exist for the rule to fire.
 The key is that you can create a *binding* in the id or value column by supplying a symbol, like `tt` above.
-When the rule fires, the `then` block is executed, which has access to the bindings you created.
+When the rule fires, the `:then` block is executed, which has access to the bindings you created.

 You can then insert the time value: